 Then I can set execution permission on the file:

 and I can run the program with

-This is especially useful when you write scripts that interact with the terminal and in general little utilities.
+This is especially useful when you write scripts that interact with the terminal.

 We have many other ways to run Python programs.

 One of them is using VS Code, and in particular the official Python extension from Microsoft:

 After installing this extension you will have Python code autocompletion and error checking, automatic formatting and code linting with

 Python: Start REPL to run the REPL in the integrated terminal: